 TGbe editor: Please update the text after Table 9-322an as follows:

-Each Per-STA Profile subelement starts with Per-STA Control field followed by a variable number of fields and elements as defined in 35.3.2 (Container for multi-link information).
+Each Per-STA Profile subelement starts with STA Control field followed by the STA Info field and the STA Profile field as defined in 35.3.2 (Container for multi-link information).

 TGbe editor: The TBDs shown in figures 9-788xx and 9-788ej are not introduced by this document (i.e., they are inherited from D0.4).
 Document 11-21/506 is providing a resolution to remove the TBDs:

+The format of a Per-STA Profile subelement is defined in Figure 9-788xx (Per-STA Profile subelement format)